What are the possible explanations for water doping in engines? by Christophe Martz. January 2008.

-Results: less black smoke, combustion chambers and oil cleaner longer. possible improvement of the life of the oil and engine.
+Results: less black smoke, cleaner combustion chambers and oil for longer.
+Possible improvement in oil and engine life.

-This hypothesis, defended by skeptics and reinforced by the little or no results on test bench, is obviously untenable.
+This hypothesis, defended by the skeptics and confirmed by the few or no results on the test bench, is obviously defensible.

-But in fact, it might prove beneficial since the consumption level and realize a sort of downsizing virtual and retroactive, ie with the great advantage of not having to change engines.
+But, in fact, it could prove to be beneficial at the consumption level since we would thus achieve a kind of downsizing virtual and retroactive, that is to say with the great advantage of not having to change the engine.

-However some experimental findings are, broadly, in the opposite direction (better flexibility still experienced by users) ...
+However, some experimental findings go largely in the opposite direction (better flexibility always observed by users) ...